iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 ## Top-level plot definitions

-The list of `plots` contains one or more user-defined top-level plots (paths relative to the location of `dvc.yaml`).
-Every plot needs a unique file path as identifier.
-Optional configuration can be given as a dictionary.
+The list of `plots` contains one or more user-defined `dvc plots` configurations.
+Every plot needs a unique file path (relative to the location of `dvc.yaml`) as identifier.
+Optional
+[configuration fields](#available-configuration-fields) can be provided as well.

 In the simplest use, you only need to provide the plot's file path.
 In the example below, DVC will take data from `logs.csv` and use the default plotting